xanZ08/docs/ui-with-xml.md

 ### Example: Custom XML-Based Component with code file

 This sample `main-page.xml` uses a custom component defined in a `xml-declaration/mymodulewithxml/MyControl.xml`file together with `xml-declaration/mymodulewithxml/MyControl.js` or `xml-declaration/mymodulewithxml/MyControl.ts` code file.
+The namespace (xml-declaration/mymodulewithxml) is path where the UI builder will search for XML file with component name (MyControl.xml).

 ```XML
 <Page